 It is a mock dessert-dumpling of sorts that is popular among tourists and locals alike.

 If you want something a little smaller, the frozen classic never disappoints.
 Dubrovnik ice cream, in the Croatian goddess’s opinion, is notoriously creamy compared to most.
 You have been warned!
-Typical prices range from 7 to 8 kuna per scoop (about 1 dollar).
+Typical prices range from 7 to 8 kuna per scoop (about 1 USD).

 I recommend trying the plethora of ice creameries, some with special family recipes, along Uvala Street or the alleyway oasis, Dolce Vita in the Old Town along the main street.